 However, I am forced to admit that even with the rates slashed – current accounts still represent the best chance to earn more interest on your savings.

-Top tips for saving in a current account
+Top tips for saving in a high interest current account

 When you get to the list of current account below, it might all sound like a lot of hassle.